 When the press release from Freeloader landed in my inbox, I did a bit of a double-take.
-The subject line was “The New FreeLoader iSIS Solar Charger Breaks Boundaries”.
+The subject line was “The New FreeLoader iSIS solar external battery charger Breaks Boundaries”.

 “Hang on, are the Jihadists who currently occupying a number of cities across Syria and Iraq branching out?”, I thought.
 It turns out though that – luckily – the company is unrelated.
 And this is something the compare are at pains to point out.
 In the press release for their brand new solar-powered phone charger it says (and this is true):